mhaack/mh-site/src/posts/2022-04-02-water-tank-monitoring-with-esphome.md

 ## Into Home Assistant

+To use the water tank sensor in Home Assistant I use the [ESPHome integration](https://www.home-assistant.io/integrations/esphome/).
+Setup is super easy via the UI and all exposed sensor data from the ESPHome sketch is automatically available in Home Assistant.

+{% image "/images/screenshot_esphome_integration.png", "Screenshot ESPHome integration", "small" %}

 In the next post I will explain how the water tank data of the ESPHome sensor is used in Home Assistant.
 The automations I have set up to control the water tank pump & Hydrawise irrigation controller for the garden and lawn watering.

 Hero image photo by [Daniel van den Berg](https://unsplash.com/@danielvandenberg) on [Unsplash](https://unsplash.com/s/photos/watertank)